-Timesizing is the sustainable form of worksharing, funded for example by a tax on chronic overtime and an exemption for converting overtime into training and jobs.
+Timesizing is the sustainable form of worksharing, with sustainable funding based, for example, on a tax on chronic overtime and an exemption for converting overtime into OT-targeted training and jobs.
 Worksharing, funded by (un)employment insurance premiums, is the emergency form of Timesizing.
 Like the many fixes it took George Stevenson to get practical passenger locomotives 200 years ago, or the many adjustments it took more recently to solve the Easter Island mystery of how the huge statues "walked without feet" (PBS Nova, Ch.2 Boston 9-10pm 11/07/2012), Timesizing will take a lot of fine-tuning, but here's a simplified, scaled-down outline or model -

 The standard response to technological innovation today is downsizing, rationalized by the myth that "technology creates more jobs than it destroys."
 The myth is rebutted by the globally pervasive job shortage, proven by companies' repeated success in getting taxbreaks by threatening to take their jobs elsewhere, by the huge increase in makework in both public and private sectors, and by mounting numbers of long-term unemployed and people on welfare and disability, and in homelessness, prison, forced retirement and forced "self-employment" with no clients.
 Globally, downsizing has turned the goal of competitiveness into a race to the bottom and darkened the world's economic and ecological outlook.
 But the good news is that very few changes in approach can stop the downturn and get everything spiralling UPward again.
 As Arthur Dahlberg wrote in 1932, "Our balking, backfiring profits economy can - by injecting one planned adjustment - be made to work in socially desirable ways, and even be made to satisfy high-grade engineering standards of efficiency, with even less involved governmental interference and industrial control than we already have."
 Here are those changes in a nutshell: